-The members of Eumedion collectively manage more than one thousand billion euro, which is approximately twice as much as the combined annual earnings of the entire population of the Netherlands.
+The members of Eumedion collectively manage more than five thousand billion euro, which is approximately seven times as much as the combined annual earnings of the entire population of the Netherlands.
 The members of Eumedion collectively hold approximately 20% of the shares in Dutch listed companies.